 The present study was aimed at elucidating the topographic anatomy of minor salivary glands viz., buccal, labial, lingual and palatine of ten healthy adult pigs of local mixed breed of either sex.
 The heads were procured from local slaughter house immediately after decapitation and then fixed in 10 per cent formalin solution to study the gross anatomical localization and distribution of glands.
-The buccal glands were found in the cheek region and were arranged in two rows as dorsal and ventral groups.
+The buccal glands were found in the check region and were arranged in two rows as dorsal and ventral groups.
 The light yellowish coloured dorsal buccal gland was located along the maxillary-alveolar border and extended up to the angle of the mouth.
 It was covered laterally by buccinator, masseter and zygomatic muscles, fascia and skin of that region while medially, the gland was blended with the buccal mucosa.
 The ventral buccal gland was located on the lateral aspect of horizontal ramus of mandible, dorsal to ventral buccal nerve and ventral to buccinator nerve and inferior labial vein and covered superficially by inferior part of buccinator and depressor mandibularis muscles.
-The labial glands were distributed in the superior, inferior and commissural portions of the lips and were placed under the skin rostral to the insertion of the zygomaticus muscle embedded in the orbicularis oris muscle.
+The labial glands were distributed in the orbicularis oris muscle.
 These glands extended between the superior labial artery and inferior labial vein along the angle of mouth.
-The lingual glands were collected from the ridged portion of the hard palate and also from the oropharyngeal region of soft palate.
+The lingual glands were situated in the root of tongue, dorsal surface of body of tongue and vicinity of the circumvallate papillae.
+The tissues for the palatine glands were collected from the ridged portion of the hard palate and also from the oropharyngeal region of soft palate.